YuelongWu/feabas/README.md

 #### matching

-To launch the matching step, first navigate to the FEABAS code root directory, and run:
+To launch the matching step, first navigate to the FEABAS root directory, and run:

 ```bash
 python scripts/stitch_main.py --mode matching
 ```

-The script parses the coordinate files in `(working_directory)/stitch/stitch_coord` folder, detects image overlaps, finds the matching points in these detected overlapping areas, and finally outputs the results to `(working_directory)/stitch/match_h5` folder in [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file format.
+The script parses the coordinate files in `(work_dir)/stitch/stitch_coord` folder, detects image overlaps, finds the matching points in these detected overlapping areas, and finally outputs the results to `(work_dir)/stitch/match_h5` folder in [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file format.

 If it encounters any errors during the matching step, FEABAS will still try to save whatever results it has but with `.h5_err` extension instead of the usual `.h5`, and at the same time register an error entry in the log file.
 In our experience, the most common failure case is a corrupted raw image file.
 After the issue is resolved, the user can run the matching command again, and FEABAS will pick up where it left by loading in the `.h5_err` file and only matching the remaining part.
 However, if tile arrangements in the stitch coordinate files were modified, or the contents of the existing images were changed, the user should delete the `.h5_err` file and start fresh for that section.

 #### optimization

-To launch the optimization step, navigate to the FEABAS code root directory, and run:
+To launch the optimization step, navigate to the FEABAS root directory, and run:

 ```bash
 python scripts/stitch_main.py --mode optimization
 ```

-It reads the `.h5` files in `(working_directory)/stitch/match_h5` folder, elastically deforms each image tile based on the matches found in the previous step, and finds the global lowest energy state for the system.
-The resulting transformations are then saved to `(working_directory)/stitch/tform` folder, also in HDF5 format.
+It reads the `.h5` files in `(work_dir)/stitch/match_h5` folder, elastically deforms each image tile based on the matches found in the previous step, and finds the global lowest energy state for the system.
+The resulting transformations are then saved to `(work_dir)/stitch/tform` folder, also in HDF5 format.

 #### rendering

-To launch the rendering step, navigate to the FEABAS code root directory, and run:
+To launch the rendering step, navigate to the FEABAS root directory, and run:

 ```bash
 python scripts/stitch_main.py --mode rendering
 ```

-It reads the transformation files in `(working_directory)/stitch/tform` folder, and renders the stitched section in the form of non-overlapping PNG tiles.
+It reads the transformation files in `(work_dir)/stitch/tform` folder, and renders the stitched section in the form of non-overlapping PNG tiles.
 The user can control the rendering process (like the output tile size, whether to use [CLAHE](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization#Contrast_Limited_AHE) etc.) by manipulating the `rendering` element in the *working directory*'s `configs/stitching_configs.yaml` file.
 By default, FEABAS will render the images to the *working directory*.
 If the user would like to keep the *working directory* lightweight and put the stitched images elsewhere, it can be achieved by defining the target path to `rendering: out_dir` field in the stitching configuration file.

 ### Thumbnail Alignment